IanMartiny/jurassic-parkour/README.md

 You can see Flask's guide to installing [here](http://flask.pocoo.org/docs/0.12/installation/#installation).

+This setup is necessary only once, after `virtualenv` and `Flask` are installed a user can simply enter their virtual environment and start a server.

 ## Virtual environment setup

 The basic steps are to install a virtual environment (for a Linux environment):